 Why is there a non-refundable lottery application fee?

-Why are you piloting an early access lottery system?
+Why are you using an early access lottery system?

 Will this expand to other campgrounds?

-We will use visitor comments and feedback to evaluate the early access lottery after its completion.
-Depending on how successful this pilot is, we may expand it to other campgrounds.
+We will use visitor comments and feedback to evaluate the early access lottery and may consider expanding it to other campgrounds.

 What is Recreation.gov doing to deter bots?